anveshvs/anvesh.github.io/index.md

 ## Towards datascience

+Intuition to  ADAM and RMSprop optimizers.

+Few ideas before getting started.

+Exponentially weighted averages:

+Lets take an example where temperature changes are captured over period of time,

+Θ1 = 2˚C  - Temperature at day1
+Θ2 = 3˚C  - Temperature at day2
+Θ3 = 5˚C  - Temperature at day3
+...etc

+ Weighted averages,
+ V0  = 0 (Lets take initial value as 0)
+ V1  =  0.9  V0   + 0.1 Θ1
+ V2  =  0.9  V1   + 0.1 Θ2
+ V3  =  0.9  V2   + 0.1 Θ3
+ .. etc

+Here β = 0.9
+Finally it's simple ,
+   V(base)t = β V(base)t-1 + (1-β) Θ(base)t

+t = current day.
+V(base)t = weighted average at 't' day.
+V(base)t-1 = weighted average at 't-1' day.
+Θ(base)t = temperature at current day.

+In weighted averages we take history data into consideration along with current data , to get smoother curve.From above example we are taking previous weighted average with present temperature.

+Because of this this distribution is resisted towards the outliers and sudden changes in the data.

+Now, you might have a question that when  β= 0.9 how days number of days is been considered,

+ days = 1/(1-β) = 1/(1-0.9) = 10

+ so if β = 0.9  approximately 10 days are taken.
+       β = 0.98 approximately 50 days
+       β = 0.5  approximately 2days

+Why we need weighted averages ?

+ To have robust distribution that resists the sudden fluctuation in the data or outliers.
+Other that data science this is used in the share market graph to understand the ground truth of the market.

 You can use the [editor on GitHub](https://github.com/towardsdatascience/towardsdatascience.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.